nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 docker build -t thumbnail-task:v1.0.2 .
 ```

-- Connect to your minikube node and verfiy the images are there:
+- Connect to your minikube node and verify the images are there:
 ```
 $ minikube ssh
 $ docker images